bethanypage/odd-positive-integer-average/README.md

 - This should be done using Typescript.
 - This can be completed in many different ways.
 But for **YOUR** benefit using ES6 array functions would be best.
-- You should write unit tests.
+- You should write tests.
+For integration tests - use [supertest](https://www.npmjs.com/package/supertest).

-> "Seek not to complete the problem - instead seek to understand the code you are writing and why it is necessary" - B Turner
+> "Seek not to complete the problem - instead seek to understand the code you are writing and why it is necessary"